 There is a hot debate going on in the fruit and vegetable drinks world at the moment: Is juicing or blending your produce is better for you?
 When juicing, about 75% of the pulp - i.e. fiber - is removed from the produce.
 Blending, on the other hand, whips everything up together so that no fiber is lost.
 There's no question that fiber is an important part of your diet, with recommended daily intakes of at least 25-30 grams, if not more.
 The average American consumes only about 14 grams per day, or half of what they should be getting, and clearly, that is a problem.
 This makes it easy to assume that blending must be superior to juicing.

 Not so fast!
-The product development team at Breville has done numerous studies to debunk some of the popular myths out there on its Juicing Science website.
+The product development team at Breville has done numerous studies to debunk some of the popular myths out there in a series of videos.
 While they are a top centrifugal and masticating juicer manufacturer, they also make a blender line as well, so one would think that they can perform their research in a "slightly neutral" stance.
 If their research shows that juicing is a farce, they'll just sell more blenders.